When Is the Best Time

 Usually, the calima can occur throughout the year but is most likely to happen in the winter for a couple of days.
 Calima means sand of the Sahara is transported by trade winds to the Canary Islands.
 Because of the haze in the air, visibility can be poor.
 The sand heats up by the sun, and temperatures are higher than usual.
 The winter of 2022 was different; the calima was hovering over the islands for six weeks, from January to mid-February.
 The air quality was classified as dangerous, causing respiratory problems.
 The visibility was frequently poor.

 I will give you all the details and a packing list to climb Teide, how to get a permit, the best times, three ways to reach Teide and my favourite hikes for terrific views of Teide.
 IMO, the "easiest" hike of all provides the best views and picture opportunities.
 We spent an entire winter in the Canary Islands and visited Tenerife multiple times, but it took us three attempts to get a permit for the summit.
 Good preparation is key, and I will share with you all this important information.

 How to Get to Tenerife

 Tenerife has two airports: One is situated in the north in Santa Cruz de Tenerife "Aeropuerto de Tenerife Norte" and the other "Aeropuerto de Tenerife Sur" Reina Sofia in the south in Los Cristianos.
 There are direct flights from many European cities to Tenerife.
-Several rental car offices are located near the airport, reachable by shuttle service.
+Several rental car offices near the airport are reachable by shuttle service.

 I took most of the pictures of Teide and Tenerife, and I got a few images from my wonderful brother René and my friends Umamisky provided.
 Do you want to obtain the usage right for my images?
 Contact me, but we will take action against picture theft—more in my About Me section.